slyrackgo/donationApp/README.md

 # MetaInvest dApp
-Welcome to MetaInvest dApp, an innovative platform that lets you invest in startups using cryptocurrencies and support business ideas that have the potential to go public.
-By using MetaMask, you can donate to the startups of your choice and become a shareholder of their stocks.
-With a simple user interface, you can easily keep track of your investments and watch as they grow.
+MetaInvest dApp is a revolutionary platform that lets you invest in startups using cryptocurrencies and become a shareholder of their stocks.
+User-friendly interface and MetaMask integration make investing accessible to everyone.

 To run the dApp: